rtbrick/bngblaster/docsrc/sources/interfaces.rst

         link-local: []
         mtu: 9000

-.. note:: The number of interfaces is currently limited to 32!

 It might be also needed to increase the hardware and software queue size of your network interfaces for higher throughput.